msmarchena/presentations/1_getting_started_with_python.md

 ## Slide 2: What We'll Master Today 🎯

-By the end of this workshop, you'll be able to:

 1. **Install Python & VS Code** - Your coding toolkit
 2. **Create virtual environments** - Keep your projects organized
 3. **Use pip for package management** - Add superpowers to your code